afshinator/OdinRailsStudyGroup/week5-transcript.md

 Most URI's will not depend on **query string parameters**,
 - So a route like ```thingies?id=1``` will route to ```Thingies#index```, and not ```Thingies#show```

-But it's ok to use them in certain cases:
+But it's ok to use query string parameters in certain cases:

 - **filters** - ```/thingies?food=grain```  ; sent to the index action where filter code is run